CompuTec/computec-docs/processforce_versioned_docs/version-2.0/troubleshooting/general-functions.md

 Form - Invalid Form
 ```

-The error message is displayed on an attempt to open a standard SAP Business One form when ProcessForce is set up as mandatory or automatic.
+The error message is displayed on an attempt to open a standard SAP Business One form when CompuTec ProcessForce is set up as mandatory or automatic.

 ### Solution {#solution-2}